vahalan/sBITX-Manager/README.md

-sBITX Telnet Manager
+sBITX Manager v2.0
 --------------------------------

-sBITX Telnet Manager is a companion app that provides additional control for the sBITX HF transceiver.
-This tool uses the telnet protocol interface to send commands to the sBITX for performing remote control of the tranceiver.
+sBITX Manager is a companion app that provides additional control for the sBITX HF transceiver using the telnet protocol.

+Here is a list of features:
+- Provides a user-friendly interface for interacting with the sBITX transceiver
+- Frequency memory management allows for adding, editing, and removal of frequencies and settings
+- A memory scan function that scans through the list of stored frequencies at a customized interval
+- Sends command specifying details such as VFO, Step, Mode, Bandwidth, IF, AGC, Audio, and more
+- Decodes messages in FT8 and CW modes
+- Text adjustment for better readabilitiy on larger screens
+- Configuration is stored in a file, enabling easy transfer between devices and eliminating the need for manual entry of new memories

 ![Alt text](images/sbitx-manager.JPG)
 ![Alt text](images/sbitx-manager2.JPG)